 The Metro Special Police Department's (MSPD) policy prohibits providing official uniform shoulder patches to anyone other than a currently sworn or retired law enforcement officer.
-Therefore, MSPD will only honor requests for uniform shoulder patches from active sworn law enforcement officers (LEO) or retired law enforcement officers (RLEO) in the United States.
+Therefore, MSPD will only honor requests for uniform shoulder patches from active sworn law enforcement officers (LEOs) or retired law enforcement officers (RLEOs) in the United States.
 MSPD does not honor patch requests from non-law enforcement personnel (i.e. civilians or patch collectors) or law enforcement outside of the United States.

 Active sworn officers must submit an electronic request to MSPD, and provide a copy of their current LEO credential from their agency.
 Retired sworn officers must submit an electronic request, and provide a copy of their retired credentials to MSPD.

 Subject to availability, the patch will be mailed to the requester's address within 5-7 business days.
 To submit a patch request to MSPD, fill out the below form, attach a copy of your credentials for verification, and click on submit after answering each question.

 The Metro Special Police Department's (MSPD) uniform shoulder patch was designed by a member of the Department in 2016, adopted in 2017 and used continuously since that time.
 It is used on the sleeves of all uniform shirts, blouses and winter jackets.